 Dominance and Dog Training (PDF) (position statement from the Association of Professional Dog Trainers)

 Far too many times dog owners have been given advice to “show the dog who’s boss” and “be the alpha.”
 The unfortunate side effect of this thinking is that it creates an adversarial relationship between the owner and their dog with the belief that the dog is somehow trying to control the home and the owner’s life.
 Such misinformation damages the owner-dog relationship, and may lead to fear, anxiety and /or aggressive behaviors from the dog.
 Dogs cannot speak our language and they can find themselves thrust into situations in our homes that they find difficult to comprehend, by owners trying to behave as they mistakenly believe “alpha” wolves do.
 Rather than dominance, it is most often a lack of clear interspecies communication that leads to behaviors we find troubling..
 It is the human’s responsibility to teach our dogs the behaviors that we find appropriate, and reward them when they do the things we like.
 Just as importantly, it is our role to show them which behaviors are not appropriate in a constructive and compassionate manner that does not lead to further anxiety on the dog’s part.

 Back to Resources page.

-Dog training in Fairfield, Vacaville, Winters, and Napa, California.
+Dog training in Fairfield, Vacaville, and Winters, California.
 Offering Board & Train and Private Lessons using positive, force-free methods.

 Email: email@example.com | Phone: (408) 843-8473 | Juniper Zen, CPDT-KA